Pompeo begins North Korea trip to firm up denuclearization plans

 Trump declared shortly after his return from Singapore "there is no longer a Nuclear Threat from North Korea," and "the problem is largely solved," and tweeted recently: "Trump Many good conversations with North Korea — it is going well!
 In the meantime, no Rocket Launches or Nuclear Testing in 8 months.
 All of Asia is thrilled.
 Only the Opposition Party, which includes the Fake News, is complaining.
 If not for me, we would now be at War with North Korea!"

-In an interview with CBS Sunday, National Security Adviser John Bolton said Pompeo would discuss with the North Koreans "how to dismantle all of their WMD (weapons of mass destruction) and ballistic missile programs in a year."
+In an interview with CBS on Sunday, national security adviser John Bolton said Pompeo would discuss with the North Koreans "how to dismantle all of their WMD (weapons of mass destruction) and ballistic missile programs in a year."

 The State Department said the U.S. will not provide a timeline.